astronomer/docs/learn/airflow-sql-data-quality.md

 The following SQL check operators are recommended for implementing data quality checks:

-- **[`SQLColumnCheckOperator`](https://registry.astronomer.io/providers/apache-airflow-providers-common-sql/modules/sqlcolumncheckoperator)**: Runs multiple predefined data quality checks on multiple columns within the same task.
+- **[`SQLColumnCheckOperator`](https://registry.astronomer.io/providers/apache-airflow-providers-common-sql/modules/sqlcolumncheckoperator)**: Runs one or more predefined data quality checks on one or more columns within the same task.
 - **[`SQLTableCheckOperator`](https://registry.astronomer.io/providers/apache-airflow-providers-common-sql/modules/sqltablecheckoperator)**: Runs multiple user-defined checks on one or more columns of a table.
 - **[`SQLCheckOperator`](https://registry.astronomer.io/providers/apache-airflow-providers-common-sql/modules/sqlcheckoperator)**: Takes any SQL query and returns a single row that is evaluated to booleans.
 This operator is useful for more complicated checks that could span several tables of your database.
 - **[`SQLIntervalCheckOperator`](https://registry.astronomer.io/providers/apache-airflow-providers-common-sql/modules/sqlintervalcheckoperator)**: Checks current data against historical data.